Reviews You Can Rely On

 Removed by: Other types of chemical treatment (i.e., Iodine tablets, Sodium dichloroisocyanurate)

 Viruses: Examples include Hepatitis A and Rotavirus.
-Viruses are not thought to be a significant threat when hiking and traveling in the U.S. and Canada, but on international trips, they become a much larger concern.
+Viruses are not considered a significant threat when hiking and traveling in the U.S. and Canada, but they become a much larger concern on international trips.
 Viruses are tiny, so they are not strained out with most filters unless their pore size is as small as 0.02 microns.
 Purification systems are the only ones that can remove these.

 backpacking water filter - aquamira drops are a lightweight solution to purifying water in the...